How can high school coaches make a difference in the lives of their student athletes?

 You and the student athletes will have stronger relationships if you welcome them into your office and spend time with them beyond the regular practices and competitions.

 This, of course, includes having conversations that are not about sports or how they played yesterday but just about how they are doing in general.
 An open-door policy means you care and that you are ready when they need you.

 It may be a little more difficult if you don’t work at the high school, so you may have to get more creative with how you present an open-door policy.

-You have a big responsibility as a coach helping your student athletes perform well and helping them get to college if that is the direction they want to take.
-Seeing them succeed in high school and in college is the goal and the reward.
+You have a big responsibility as a coach.
+Seeing them succeed in high school and in college is both a goal and a reward.